-Note: The Constituent matching tab is available only for imports that use the following batch template types: Constituent Update, Membership Dues, Enhanced Revenue, Revenue, Revenue Update, and Sponsor.
+Note: The Constituent matching tab is available only for imports that use Constituent Update, Membership Dues, and Enhanced Revenue batch templates.
 The settings default from the Constituent Matching Settings page in Administration or from the associated batch template if that template uses different thresholds.
-For more information about constituent matching settings, see the Administration Guide.
+For more information about constituent matching settings, see the Constituent Duplicates and Merge Tasks Guide.